Skip to main content

 It has been recognised that there are many aspects of transitioning from paediatric to adult services that should be improved for complex patients with IEI and their families Programs addressing education and support for patients, families and service providers and advocacy for funding of appropriate supportive multidisclinary resources utilising the ASCIA Clinical Care Standard will help address this.

-- The new ASCIA IEI Clinical Care Standard will include a Quality Statement about transitioning from paediatric to adult medical services.
+• The new ASCIA IEI Clinical Care Standard includes information about transitioning from paediatric to adult medical services.

 Priority 4) Advocacy, including discussions regarding Chronic Disease Strategy, patient/carer support organisations, health economics, barriers to access and Indigenous Australian/Maori involving clinicians and patients.
 (Goals 4, 5, 8).
 Advocacy will be central to many of our goals.
 The ASCIA Clinical Care Standard will be important, as will be collaborations with patient/carer support organisations and potential utilisation of the Chronic Disease Strategy.